kirjavascript/TetrisGYM/README.md

 TetrisGYM fixes some well known bugs in the oridinal game;

 - Resetting during a tetris no longer creates an invalid state
+- Level numbers are correct past level 29
 - Tetrimino colours are correct past level 138
 - Game no longer crashes after ~1550 lines
-- Level numbers are correct past 29

 ## Resources